tw-wuqian/infra-as-code-lab-exercise/Session_6_Terraform_Cloud_and_Pipelines/README.md

 Please read the root level [README](../README.md) for instructions that are the same for every session on how to authenticate with AWS using the AWS CLI and how to run the Terraform commands to manage your infrastructure.

-Hint: In the provider block, region variable or the `*.tfvars` file there is a value specified for the region, you should update this to match your AWS profile region.s
+Hint: In the provider block, region variable or the `*.tfvars` file there is a value specified for the region, you should update this to match your AWS profile region.

+### Difficulty Ratings

+We're providing a relative scale of difficulty ratings from 1 to 10 for all the steps/goals in the lab exercises.
+A rating of 1 is super easy and a rating of 10 is super hard.
+This will hopefully help provide you with an understanding of what to expect before starting the steps/goals.

-### Steps/Tasks for Goals 1
+### Steps/Tasks for Goals 1 [Difficulty Rating: 8 (complex)]

 These steps will allow you to deploy your Terraform code using GitHub Actions.
 We recommend continuing to make small commits of your changes to your repo at logicial moments througout the session.